We are the FSSP Apostolate in Tulsa, OK

 Use these links to read text, Kindle and .pdf versions of titles such as "The Imitation of Christ" (Thomas a Kempis) in the first section below or "The Liturgical Year" (Dom Prosper Gueranger) in the second section.

 Please say a prayer for the sanctification of the website creator of traditionalcatholic.co; it is a true labor of love to have so many resources under one roof!
 May God reward you for your charity.

 If you're new to our parish, welcome!

 You may complete a Registration Form at your convenience.
-It can be downloaded from the About tab or found in the vestibule.
+It can be completed directly online from the About tab or found in paper format in the vestibule.